debbiemarkslab/LOL-EVE/README.md

 # LOL-EVE: Predicting Promoter Variant Effects from Evolutionary Sequences

-This repository contains the code and data for the paper "LOL-EVE: Predicting Promoter Variant Effects from Evolutionary Sequences" submitted to ICLR 2024.
+This repository contains the code and data for the paper "LOL-EVE: A Genomic Language Model for Zero-Shot Prediction of Promoter Indel Effects" submitted to ICML 2025.

 ## Abstract

-Genetic studies reveal extensive disease-associated variation across the human genome, predominantly in noncoding regions, such as promoters.
-Quantifying the impact of these variants on disease risk is crucial to our understanding of the underlying disease mechanisms and advancing personalized medicine.
-However, current computational methods struggle to capture variant effects, particularly those of insertions and deletions (indels), which can significantly disrupt gene expression.
-To address this challenge, we present LOL-EVE (Language Of Life across EVolutionary Effects), a conditional autoregressive transformer model trained on 14.6 million diverse mammalian promoter sequences.
-Leveraging evolutionary information and proximal genetic context, LOL-EVE predicts indel variant effects in human promoter regions.
-We introduce three new benchmarks for indel variant effect prediction in promoter regions, comprising the identification of causal eQTLs, prioritization of rare variants in the human population, and understanding disruptions of transcription factor binding sites.
-We find that LOL-EVE achieves state-of-the-art performance on these tasks, demonstrating the potential of region-specific large genomic language models and offering a powerful tool for prioritizing potentially causal non-coding variants in disease studies.
+Disease-associated genetic variants occur extensively across the human genome, predominantly in noncoding regions like promoters.
+While crucial for understanding disease mechanisms, current methods struggle to predict effects of insertions and deletions (indels) that can disrupt gene expression.
+We present LOL-EVE (Language
+Of Life for Evolutionary Variant Effects), a conditional autoregressive transformer trained on 13.6 million mammalian promoter sequences.
+By leveraging evolutionary patterns and genetic context, LOL-EVE enables zero-shot prediction of indel effects in human promoters.
+We introduce three new benchmarks for promoter indel
+prediction: ultra rare variant prioritization, causal eQTL identification, and transcription factor binding site disruption analysis.
+LOL-EVE’s state of the art performance across these tasks suggests the potential of region-specific genomic language models for identifying causal non-coding variants in disease studies.

 ## Repository Structure